 - When you are tempted to act on your urges, remind yourself why you cannot be with this person

-- Do not flirt with or touch him or her
+- Do not flirt with or touch them.

-- Talk to the person about what you are feeling and why you think it is a bad idea to act on sexual feelings for each other
+- Talk to the person about what you are feeling and why you think it's a bad idea to act on sexual feelings for each other.

-- If you are single, try dating to see if the way you are feeling has more to do with needing physical intimacy or feeling lonely
+- If you're single, try dating to see if the way you are feeling has more to do with needing physical intimacy or feeling lonely.

 Some people come into our lives and become like family, knowing and nurturing us in ways that our biological families sometimes can't.
-As adults, we get to choose with whom to spend our days, celebrate our triumphs, share ourselves and help create our memories.
+As adults, we get to choose with whom to spend our days, celebrate our triumphs, share ourselves, and create our memories.

 The ties of friendship are crafted through the shared experience of walking through life together, and physicality is sometimes a part of this path.
 Becoming physically intimate with a friend is not necessarily "bad," it just changes things.

 If this happens in one of your friendships, the best thing to do is to be honest with them about what you are feeling and what you hope to get out of becoming closer to each other in a different way.
 A lot of pain and confusion can be avoided with open communication and respect for one another as people, not just a hook-up.